Chiropractic Care After an Auto Accident

 Millions of people are injured in motor vehicle accidents each year.
 During the impact of a collision, the ligaments and muscles around the spine are often stretched and torn, causing soft tissue damage that results in intense pain and inflammation.
 Many of these injuries do not show up on X-rays, MRIs, or CT scans.

-Doctors of chiropractic often treat spinal injuries suffered in motor vehicle accidents and their approach is particularly well suited for the care of this type of injury.
+Chiropractors often treat spinal injuries suffered in car accidents and their approach is particularly well suited for the care of this type of injury.
 They use therapies that have proved successful in relieving the intense pain and stiffness associated with car accidents.

 What Happens to the Spine in a Car Accident?